AllanBallester/RiSE/README.md

 # RiSE Homeless Giving

 We are basically building technology in order to connect homeless people with local generous citizens.
-Today it's an web app tomorrow it will be an app or an AI, whatever our creativity and craziness will bring us to solve poverty.
+Today it's an web app tomorrow it will be an Android and iOS app or an AI, whatever our creativity and craziness will bring us to solve poverty !!!

 ### Prerequisites